 Brand assessment and website review involve thorough analyses of a brand’s digital footprint.
+Also, writing a design brief is vital for building such websites.
 There are many different ways to perform a website review.
 Many reviewers are subjective about what is important.
 Here are my 5 most important categories when reviewing a website:

 The site map and content organization are probably the least respected category in a website review.
 Conventionally, site maps and content are executed through the eyes of a business’s stakeholders, not the intended audience.
 It’s important to understand your audience through analytics and personas before executing an effective site map.
 Another important element is to keep it simple.
 On average, about 50% of internet users browse using a smart phone.
 It’s unlikely they are using traditional navigation to click around your site.
 They are more likely to be scrolling and clicking on content to get from point A to point B.